sammmlow/openspacesg/source/_build/html/_sources/contrib.rst.txt

 * **Web Developers:** Curate meaningful content for the community web!
 * **Administrators:** Organise and moderate meaningful activities!

 You can join the community simply by clicking on the button below.
 After submitting the sign-up form, our Discord link will be revealed to you, and our team of admins will verify you once you have joined and introduced yourself to the community!
 Do peruse our :ref:`conduct-label` too!
+To join our mailing list and discord, click on the link below (this is the same link as the QR code on the home page).

 |

 .. link-button:: https://forms.office.com/r/jYxk1QAHPH
-	:text: Open Link to Join The Community!
+	:text: Sign-Up Link to Join The Community!
 	:classes: btn-info btn-block font-weight-bold

 |